dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/swift.md

 wget https://exoplanetarchive.ipac.caltech.edu/TAP/sync?query=select+pl_name+,+disc_year+from+pscomppars&format=csv -O downloaded_exoplanets.csv
 ```

-Once we have our CSV downloaded locally, we can use the following SQL command to load it as a new table to DuckDB:
+Once we have our CSV downloaded locally, we can use the following SQL command to load it as a new table to dataminer:

 ```sql
 CREATE TABLE exoplanets AS